akoliadiuk/mitigram-ui-automation/README.md

 **Critical**

-> "Must-pass" tests - failure indicates severe impact on core functionality.
+*"Must-pass" tests - failure indicates severe impact on core functionality.
 Focus on tests covering business-critical features and user flows.
-Aim for high speed and stability of these tests.
+Aim for high speed and stability of these tests.*

 **High**

-> Important aspects of user experience - regressions cause disruption to key business logic.
+*Important aspects of user experience - regressions cause disruption to key business logic.
 Prioritize tests used by a significant portion of users or affecting key workflows.
-Balance coverage and execution time for these tests
+Balance coverage and execution time for these tests.*

 **Medium**

-> Secondary features - impacting user convenience or specific tasks.
+*Secondary features - impacting user convenience or specific tasks.
 Regressions might require future attention but won’t block the whole user flow.
-Include tests verifying edge cases and less-essential functionalities.
+Include tests verifying edge cases and less-essential functionalities.*

 **Low**

-> Exploratory tests or functionality rarely used - low impact on overall quality.
+*Exploratory tests or functionality rarely used - low impact on overall quality.
 Consider deferring these tests or running them less frequently.
-Focus on improving coverage, run time and stability of higher-priority tests first.
+Focus on improving coverage, run time and stability of higher-priority tests first.*

-> **Note: in order to run and maintain tests based on priority, mark them accordingly, with these tags in test description:**
+:grey_exclamation:**Important: in order to run and maintain tests based on priority, mark them accordingly, with these tags in test description:**
 - `@critical`
 - `@high`
 - `@medium`
 - `@low`

-**Important:** priorities for the existing test should be reviewed on a regular basis and updated accordingly.
+**Note:** priorities for the existing test should be reviewed on a regular basis and updated accordingly.
 Here are the top factors that tend to change so should be taken into account updating priority:
 - **business risk** - how important the feature is for the end user, what is the risk for it to brake
 - **requirement volatility** - how frequently the requirement changes
 - **fault proneness** - how error-prone a requirement has been in previous versions of software